nordcraftengine/documentation/docs/14-variables/02-working-with-variables/index.md

 If you're using other form input types such as `radio`, `checkbox`, or `select` inputs, you will need to manually add change event handlers to set variable values instead of choosing the `Bind to variable` shortcut.

-Additionally, in the Attributes tab you can configure `checked` or `selected` attributes for those input field types using the Formula editor.
+Additionally, in the attributes panel you can configure `checked` or `selected` attributes for those input field types using the Formula editor.
 :::

 @@@ example